-Authentication Option
+Authentication Protocol

-Setting Description Factory Default Local Select this option when setting the Local User Database as the Local (Max. of 32 users) authentication database.
-Radius Select this option to set an external RADIUS server as the authentication database.
+Setting Description Factory Default 802.1X Local 802.1X Local Select this option when setting the 802.1X Local User (Max. of 32 users) Database as the authentication database.
+RADIUS Select this option to set an external RADIUS server as the authentication database.
 The authentication mechanism is EAP-MD5.
-Radius, Local Select this option to make using an external RADIUS server as the authentication database the first priority.
+RADIUS, 802.1X Local Select this option to make using an external RADIUS server as the authentication database the first priority.
 The authentication mechanism is EAP-MD5.
-The first priority is to set the Local User Database as the authentication database.
+The second priority is to set the 802.1X Local User Database as the authentication database.